 Hothfield Heathlands Nature Reserve - 4.5 Miles

-This nature reserve offers stunning scenery, wildlife, wild horses and highland cows.
-The reserve offers beautiful photo opportunities and plenty of woodlands to explore.
+This Kent Wildlife Trust nature reserve offers stunning scenery, wildlife, wild horses and highland cows.
+The best example of open heathland and acid bog in Kent, the reserve offers beautiful photo opportunities and chances of seeing some wonderful wildlife.

 Ashford - Tank WW1 - 5.7 Miles